 DHE, collaborating with the Executive Office of Education and the Commonwealth’s public colleges and universities, is engaged in a wide-ranging effort to modernize data and analytics systems, improve analytic capabilities, and place data at the center of all policy discussions in public higher education.

-Senior Associate Commissioner
+Interim Associate Commissioner

 Research & Planning

 2018 – Present

 Community Colleges, State Universities, Executive Office of Education